 - Joints may become inflamed and warm to the touch.
-In fewer than half of cases of juvenile arthritis, internal organs may become inflamed.

 - Some children develop growth problems.
 Joints may grow too fast or too slowly, unevenly, or to one side.
 This can make one leg or arm longer than the other.
 Overall growth also may slow.

 - Some children with juvenile arthritis have eye problems, called uveitis.
 This is treatable by an ophthalmologist (eye doctor).
 The presence of eye findings on exam by a specialty-trained ophthalmologist confirms the diagnosis.
 Without treatment, uveitis can result in eye damage that cannot be cured.
 Most patients do not have any symptoms, and the only way to diagnose this early is by slit lamp examination performed by an eye doctor.

 Your child's doctor will order a wide range of tests.
 A complete medical history and physical examination, as well as blood tests, will help the doctor rule out other conditions that cause arthritis.

 Other tests, such as X-rays, ultrasounds, and magnetic resonance imaging (MRI) scans, are sometimes used.